Jaguar F-Type coupe review

 - No manual gearbox on 2.0-litre

-The Jaguar F-Type first appeared in 2013, taking the place of the Jaguar XK, the long-awaited spiritual successor to the magnificent Jaguar E-Type that was discontinued over 40 years ago.
+The Jaguar F-Type first appeared in 2013, taking the place of the Jaguar XK, the long-awaited spiritual successor to the magnificent Jaguar E-Type that was discontinued almost 50 years ago.
 Thankfully the F-Type didn't disappoint – it had all the style and performance that enthusiasts long for – but even after updates to the model range in the autumn of 2018, it was beginning to lag behind some of its German rivals.

-Top 10 best driver's cars 2022
+Top 10 best driver's cars 2024

 The chassis was thoroughly reworked using some of the lessons learnt in creating the record-breaking Jaguar XE Project 8 track-focused super-saloon.
 The changes help the F-Type catch up with rivals in the dynamics department, giving it sharper handling and a new found agility, but it remains behind the Porsche 911.
-Interior technology is now more impressive thanks to a standard digital instrument display with switchable graphics and Jaguar's latest 10-inch Touch Pro infotainment system.
+Interior technology is now more impressive thanks to a standard digital instrument display with switchable graphics and an updated 10-inch Touch Pro infotainment system.

 More reviews

 The other option is a 5.0-litre V8 engine, which can be had with nearly double the power of the P300.
 Used elsewhere in Land Rover models for over a decade, it packs a supercharger for quicker engine response.
-It produces 567bhp in the four-wheel drive F-Type R P575, which is enough for a startling 3.7-second 0-62mph time.
+It produces 567bhp in the range-topping four-wheel drive F-Type R P575, which is enough for a startling 3.7-second 0-62mph time.
 A 444bhp version was introduced in 2020, and is available with either rear- or four-wheel drive.
 V8-badged P450 R-Dynamic models can do 0-62mph in 4.6 seconds.

 Every F-Type is a comfortable car over long distances and passengers will be grateful for the 407 litres of boot space, which makes the F-Type one of the more practical cars in its class.